jetjodh/gguf/README.md

 - you can't IMAGINE it works; but it really works!
 - convert your safetensors vae to gguf vae using convertor zero; then try it out!
 - gguf vae loader supports both gguf and safetensors which means you don't need to switch loader anymore

+* please upgrade your node to the latest version for resolving the pypi package blockout issue

 #### reference
 [comfyui](https://github.com/comfyanonymous/ComfyUI)